SringayKeno/CreditRiskAnalysis1/README.md

 * Accuracy Score - It is a number that denotes how accurate the prediction of the Machine learning model is.
 The actual formula is here: Accuracy_score = (True Positive+True Negative)/(True Positive +True Negative +False Positive +False Negative)

-* Precision Score - a metric for how reliable a positive classification is, with 1 being 100% and 0 being 0%.
-As an example, "I'm aware that the high-risk test was positive.
-How likely is it that the loan will be high-risk?"
+* Precision Score - Precision is one indicator of a machine learning model’s performance – the quality of a positive prediction made by the model.
+Precision refers to the number of true positives divided by the total number of positive predictions (i.e., the number of true positives plus the number of false positives).

-* Recall Score - a measure of how many actual positives were accurately detected, with 1 being 100% correct and 0 being 0% correct.
-"I'm well aware that my loan is a high-risk investment.
-How likely is that the test will be able to predict it?"
+* Recall Score - Recall, sometimes referred to as ‘sensitivity, is the fraction of retrieved instances among all relevant instances.
+A perfect classifier has precision and recall both equal to 1.
+It is often possible to calibrate the number of results returned by a model and improve precision at the expense of recall, or vice versa.

 ## Results: